ElizabethF2/MinecraftGravity/README.md

   - Turn on logging before loading your world (Settings > Creator > Enable Content Log GUI), load your world then check the log for errors (Settings > Creator > Content Log History).
 Please include a copy of any errors if you're opening an issue.
   - If blocks aren't falling, use `!gravq` to check the queue size to ensure the blocks aren't just waiting in the queue.
   - If the queue size isn't decreasing over time, ensure the mod is enabled via `!grav`
   - The queue handles passes from most recently broken block to least recently broken block.
-If you're trying to get a specif block or group of blocks to fall and you don't want to wait, you can break a block near them to "jump the queue" and add a pass that will be handled immediately.
+If you're trying to get a specific block or group of blocks to fall and you don't want to wait, you can break a block near them to "jump the queue" and add a pass that will be handled immediately.
 Note that doing this will just delay the other passes that are already pending.

 ## Advanced Usage